CreatureSurvive/repo/content/cydia/libcscolorpicker/depiction.md

 supported_firmwares = "9.x - 11.x"
 +++

-A simplistic color picker for use in PreferenceLoader preference bundles.
-Supports iOS 9 &amp; 10, other iOS versions have not been tested
+A simplistic yet powerful color picker for use in PreferenceLoader preference bundles.
+Supports iOS 9 - 11, other iOS versions have not been tested.

+Best when used with [libCSPreference](https://creaturesurvive.github.io/repo/cydia/libcspreferences/depiction/) but also works fine on it's own.